Beyond Sentiment: The Manifold of Human Emotions: Experiments

-The hierarchical clustering is useful in many ways.
-When the original emotions hierarchy is too fine (there are over 100 emotions in our data) we may choose to aggregate similar emotions into ``super emotions''.
-If our particular situation requires paying attention to one or two ``types'' of emotions we can use particular mood cluster to reflect the desired feature.
+The hierarchical clustering is useful in aggregating similar emotions.
+If the situation requires paying attention to one or two ``types'' of emotions, we can use a particular mood cluster to reflect the desired feature.
 For example, when analyzing product reviews we may want to partition the emotions into two clusters: positive and negative.
-When analyzing the effect of a new advertisement campaign we may be interested in a clustering based on engagement: excited and energetic vs. bored.
+When analyzing the effect of a new advertisement campaign we may be interested in a clustering based on positive engagement: excited / energetic vs. bored.
 Other situations may call for other clusters of emotions.

-Figure~\ref{fig:2d_embedding} shows the spatial arrangements of $\E(Z|Y=y)$ in the $Z$ space.
-A more careful analysis should also take into consideration the covariance matrices of $P(Z|Y=y)$, rather than just the expectation vectors.
-Figure~\ref{fig:cluster_partition} shows the Voronoi tessellation corresponding to For space and clarity purposes we use 15 ``super-emotions'' obtained by clustering the original set of emotions as described above, instead of the entire set of 31 or 100 top emotions.